ajantaju/F4FEVR/motion-smoothing.md

 3. **Graphics Preferences:**
    - Go to "Graphics Preferences."
-   - Here, you can adjust settings related to ASW (Asynchronous SpaceWarp) which is Oculus' motion smoothing technology.
+   - Here, you can adjust settings related to ASW (Asynchronous SpaceWarp) which is Meta's motion smoothing technology.
    - Set it to "Off" or customize it according to your preference.

 4. **Using Oculus Debug Tool:**